 • Dried fruit: I used raisins.
 Other options include dried cranberries, chopped dates, apricots, prunes, figs, etc.

-• Walnuts: You can gently crush nuts by hand rather than having to dirty a chopping board.
+• Walnuts: You can gently crush walnuts by hand rather than having to dirty a chopping board.
 Pecans, almonds, pine nuts, and sunflower seeds can be substituted.

 How to Make Healthy Morning Glory Muffins

-• Prep: First, preheat the oven to 425 F and spray a nonstick 12-cup muffin pan with cooking spray.
+First, preheat the oven to 425 F and spray a nonstick 12-cup muffin pan with non-stick spray.
 I like to use parchment paper liners but they are optional.
 Set aside.

-• Fill the muffin tin: Divide the muffin batter evenly among your muffin tin.
-I like to use an ice-cream scoop.
-If you would like, you can stud them with oats before baking.
+1. Fill the muffin tin: Divide batter evenly among openings of your muffin tin.
+I like to use a trigger cookie dough scoop.
+If you like, you can stud them with oats before baking.

-• Bake: Bake healthy morning glory muffins for 7 minutes at 425 F (creates a nice dome top) and then reduce heat to 350 F (without removing the muffins from the oven) and bake for another 13 minutes.
+2. Bake: Bake muffins for 7 minutes at 425 F (creates a nice dome top) and then reduce heat to 350 F (without removing the muffins from the oven) and bake for another 13 minutes.
 Or until a toothpick inserted into the center comes out clean or with just a few crumbs but not wet.
+Cool for 10 minutes and enjoy!

 These healthy morning glory muffins are truly versatile.
 Here are just a few ways you can adapt the recipe to your liking!